apjanke/octave-jsonstuff/README.md

 JSON encoding/decoding functionality for GNU Octave.

+## Goals

-This package attempts to provide a set of Matlab-compatible JSON encoding and decoding functions, namely `jsonencode` and `jsondecode`.
+JsonStuff attempts to provide a set of Matlab-compatible JSON encoding and decoding functions, namely `jsonencode` and `jsondecode`.

+JsonStuff is currently implemented as an Octave package for the `pkg` tool.
+The goal for JsonStuff is to be eventually merged into core Octave.
+After that happens, JsonStuff will continue to be maintained as a separate package to provide support for the Octave 4.x and 5.x release lines, at least until the Octave GUI for 5.x+ is fixed for macOS.

 ## Installation and usage